 Stephanie365 passed on this delicious bit of trivia too: On Pi Day, “at 3:14 p.m., Harvard’s math department starts its annual pie-eating contest.
 Hungry participants will have 3 minutes and 14 seconds to stuff as much pie down their mathematical gullets as possible.
 The winner is determined by the weight of the pastry left behind.”

-Not sure if they still carry on that tradition, but they are hosting a public event this year that includes a reading of the first 10,000 digits of pi…and free snack-size pies.
+We’re not sure if they still carry on that tradition, but last year, they hosted a public event that included a reading of the first 10,000 digits of pi…and free snack-size pies.

 It’s safe to say that Pi Day has become something of a cultural juggernaut, even for those who find it hard to wrap their head around the intricacies of the mathematical concept that inspired it all (um, hi).
 Whether you love to geek out about it or just want a great excuse to eat pie, here are some of our favorite ways to celebrate!